LisaHJung/Part-1-Intro-to-Elasticsearch-and-Kibana/README.md

 #### Index a document
 When indexing a document, both HTTP verbs - POST or PUT - can be used.

-Use POST when you want Elasticsearch to autogenerate an id for your document.
+1) Use POST when you want Elasticsearch to autogenerate an id for your document.

-Use PUT when you want to assign a specific id to your document(i.e. if your document has a natural identifier(purchase order number, patient id, & etc).
+2) Use PUT when you want to assign a specific id to your document(i.e. if your document has a natural identifier - purchase order number, patient id, & etc).
 For more detailed explanation, check out this [documentation](https://www.elastic.co/guide/en/elasticsearch/guide/current/index-doc.html) from Elastic!

+1) If you want to have Elasticsearch autogenerate an id for your document, follow this syntax:
 Basic Syntax:
 ```
 POST Name-of-the-Index/_document-endpoint
+{
+"field": "value",
+}
 ````
 Example:
 ```
 POST favorite_candy/_doc
 {
-"field": "value",
+"name": "Lisa",
+"candy": "Sour Skittles"
 }
 ```

-There will be scenarios where it will be important to assign a specific id to a document.
-For example, let's say you are indexing purchase order documents with If you want your document to have a specific id, use the POST HTTP verb.

-If you want the id of the document automatically generated for you, then use the POST HTTP verb.
-Basic Syntax:
-There will be times you want to assign your own id for the document rather than having Elasticseardh automatically assign the id for you.
-In these cases, use the PUT HTTP Verb.
-If you want to provide your own id for the document, use PUT HTTP verb.
+2) If you want to assign a specific id to your document, follow this syntax:
 ```
 PUT Name-of-the-Index/document-endpoint/document-id
 {